Pharmacoengineering and Molecular Pharmaceutics

 DPMP focuses on training the next generation of researchers specializing in targeted drug delivery that will ensure optimal efficacy of pharmacologically and immunologically active agents.

-Two emerging areas in which we are engaging our students are pharmacoengineering and molecular pharmaceutics.
+Two emerging areas in which we are engaging our students are pharmacoengineering and molecular pharmaceuticals.

 Our research focuses on targeted drug delivery that will ensure optimal efficacy of pharmacologically and immunologically active agents.
 We conduct multidisciplinary research using knowledge in: